IgKh/katvan/README.md

 :warning: **IMPORTANT UPCOMING CHANGE**: Starting from the upcoming 0.7.0 release, Katvan will directly embed the Typst compiler.
 This will require having a Rust toolchain to build from source.

-For all existing release, it is required to install the `typst` CLI and make it available via the system path or by placing it next to the `katvan` executable.
+For all existing releases, it is required to install the `typst` CLI and make it available via the system path or by placing it next to the `katvan` executable.
 Without it previews and PDF export will not work.
 [See here](https://github.com/typst/typst#installation) for details.

 ### Linux